 Step Seven: When You Can’t Maintain a Wet Edge, Thin the Paint.

-The easiest technique to reduce the appearance of lap marks on surfaces like black ceilings, extra-tall walls, and stairwells that can’t be painted in one continuous stroke is to feather out the paint on those borders.
+The easiest technique to reduce the appearance of lap marks on surfaces like black ceilings, extra-tall walls, and stairwells that can’t be painted in one continuous stoke is to keep a wet edge

 The accumulation that results in the lap mark may be avoided with a lighter, more feathery paint application.